apptainer/apptainer-userdocs/apptainer_and_docker.rst

 (typically split across multiple segments, or **layers** as they are known in Docker parlance) plus some metadata, images for these containers are built from specifications known as ``Dockerfiles``.
 The public `Docker Hub <https://hub.docker.com/>`_, as well as various private registries, host images for use as Docker containers.
 Apptainer has from the outset emphasized the importance of interoperability with Docker.
-As a consequence, this section of the apptainer User Docs first makes its sole focus interoperabilty with Docker.
+As a consequence, this section of the Apptainer User Docs first makes its sole focus interoperabilty with Docker.
 In so doing, the following topics receive attention here:
-- Application of apptainer action commands on ephemeral containers derived from public Docker images
+- Application of Apptainer action commands on ephemeral containers derived from public Docker images
-- Converting public Docker images into apptainer's native format for containerization, namely the apptainer Image Format (SIF)
+- Converting public Docker images into Apptainer's native format for containerization, namely the Apptainer Image Format (SIF)
-- Authenticated application of apptainer commands to containers derived from private Docker images
+- Authenticated application of Apptainer commands to containers derived from private Docker images
-- Authenticated application of apptainer commands to containers derived from private Docker images originating from private registries
+- Authenticated application of Apptainer commands to containers derived from private Docker images originating from private registries
-- Building SIF containers for apptainer via the command line or definition files from a variety of sources for Docker images and image archives
+- Building SIF containers for Apptainer via the command line or definition files from a variety of sources for Docker images and image archives

-The second part of this section places emphasis upon apptainer's interoperability with open standards emerging from the `Open Containers Initiative <https://www.opencontainers.org/>`_ (OCI).
+The second part of this section places emphasis upon Apptainer's interoperability with open standards emerging from the `Open Containers Initiative <https://www.opencontainers.org/>`_ (OCI).
-Specifically, in documenting apptainer interoperability as it relates to the OCI Image Specification, the following topics are covered:
+Specifically, in documenting Apptainer interoperability as it relates to the OCI Image Specification, the following topics are covered:
 - Compliance with the OCI Image Layout Specification
-- OCI-compliant caching in apptainer
+- OCI-compliant caching in Apptainer
-- Acquiring OCI images and image archives via apptainer
+- Acquiring OCI images and image archives via Apptainer
-- Building SIF containers for apptainer via the command line or definition files from a variety of sources for OCI images and image archives he section closes with a brief enumeration of emerging best practices plus consideration of troubleshooting common issues.
+- Building SIF containers for Apptainer via the command line or definition files from a variety of sources for OCI images and image archives he section closes with a brief enumeration of emerging best practices plus consideration of troubleshooting common issues.